 Not to trust a single guy and take suggestions from many that’s what I want to say.
 Better to avoid a night party invited by some random person just met in a cafe.

-14. AVOID WALKING ALONE IN STREETS IN NIGHT
+14. AVOID WALKING ALONE IN THE STREETS AT NIGHT

 Nowhere in the world is safe walking in the night street.
 Let it be America or an Asian country.